mkaranasou/notes/data_science_notes.md

 --------------------------------------------------------------------
 ![xkcd:correlation](https://imgs.xkcd.com/comics/correlation.png)

-Correlation is to solve the problem of how large is large Correlation does NOT imply causation
+Correlation is to solve the problem of how large is large.

+Correlation does NOT imply causation!

-Divide covariance by the standard deviations of both variables to normalize things Correlation of -1 means perfect inverse correlation Correlation of 0 means no correlation
+Divide covariance by the standard deviations of both variables to normalize things.

+Correlation of -1 means perfect inverse correlation.

+Correlation of 0 means no correlation.

-Correlation of 1 means perfect correlation
+Correlation of 1 means perfect correlation.

-Use correlation to decide about what experiments to run
+Use correlation to decide about what experiments to run.

 #### the hard way